needle-mirror/com.unity.netcode/Documentation~/installation.md

 ## Unity Editor Version

-Netcode for Entities requires you to have Unity version __2022.2.0b8__ or higher.
+Netcode for Entities requires you to have Unity version __2022.3.0f1__ or higher.

+## IDE support
+The Entities package uses [Roslyn Source Generators](https://docs.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
+For a better editing experience, we suggest to use an IDE that's compatible with source generators.
+The following IDEs are compatible with source generators:

+* Visual Studio 2022+
+* Rider 2021.3.3+

 ## Project Setup